exercism/javascript/exercises/concept/lucky-numbers/.docs/introduction.md

 ### Numeric Context

-There are many operators that coerce the operands into numbers (if necessary) according to the logic of the `Number` function explained above.
+Many operators coerce the operands into numbers (if necessary) according to the logic of the `Number` function explained above.

 - Arithmetic operators: `+` (if no string is involved), `-`, `*`, `/`, `%`, `**`
 - Unary plus and unary negation operators: `+`, `-`